PramodKumarYadav/FormatInCI/README.md

 # FormatInCI
-Repo to format badly formatted java classes in CI
+Repo to format badly formatted java classes in CI.